 Providing clarity regarding the role of the leadership of the GAC; and,

-When deliberating on matters relating to particular entity give those entities the opportunity to present to the GAC as a whole, prior to deliberations, and to answer questions.
+When deliberating on matters relating to particular entities, give those entities the opportunity to present to the GAC as a whole, prior to deliberations, and to answer questions.

 5.2.
-The ATRT2 recommends that the Board work jointly with the GAC, through the BGRI, to facilitate the GAC formally adopting a policy of open meetings to increase transparency into GAC deliberations, and establish and publish clear criteria for closed sessions.
+The ATRT2 recommends that the Board work jointly with the GAC, through the BGRI, to facilitate the GAC formally adopting a policy of open meetings to increase transparency into GAC deliberations and to establish and publish clear criteria for closed sessions.

 5.3.
-The ATRT2 recommends that the Board work jointly with the GAC, through the BGRI, facilitate the GAC developing and publishing rationales for GAC Advice at the time Advice is provided.
+The ATRT2 recommends that the Board work jointly with the GAC, through the BGRI, to facilitate the GAC developing and publishing rationales for GAC Advice at the time Advice is provided.
 Such rationales should be recorded in the GAC register.
 The register should also include a record of how the ICANN Board responded to each item of advice.

 5.4.
 The Board, working through the BGRI working group, should develop and document a formal process for notifying and requesting GAC advice (see ATRT1 Recommendation 10).